matteo14c/HaploCoV-Flu/README.md

-# HaploCoV -- HC_comb Grouping and Amino-Acid Annotation for IAV 2.3.4.4b
+# HaploCoV -- HC_comb Groups, segments groups, and annotation of non-synonymous SNVs as in Chiara et al 2026 (submitted)

 Scripts and Pipeline for Chiara et al. (submitted)